We are a group of educators and scholars passionate about the practice of media literacy education.

 Contact: yfriesem@colum.edu

-Jami Rhue, ABD, EDD, MAT, CMAT
+Jami Rhue, MAT, CMAT

 Director of School & Community Partnerships